SvitlanaKarahayeva/Fruit-Splash-Game/README.md

 ## Why did I choose to make the game?

-I wanted to make something fun, entertaining and colorful for my ten-year old niece Sabrina :gift_heart:
+I wanted to make something fun, entertaining and colorful for my ten-year old niece **_Sabrina_** :princess: :gift_heart:

 ## Fruity instruction and rules
 >